alissonlima086/vagrant-config/README.md

-Que adicionaria no arquivo a seguinte configuração:
+Que adicionaria no arquivo a seguinte configuração no vagrantfile:
 ```
 Vagrant.configure("2") do |config|
   config.vm.box = "hashicorp/bionic64"